 Acta Materia Medica subjects all submitted research articles to the highest standards of international peer review:

-- At least two suitably qualified experts review each research article.
+- At least two suitably qualified external experts, who are not members of the journal Editorial Board, review each research article.

 - The journals’ Co-Editors-in-Chief makes all publication decisions based on the reviews provided.